Spine Injury Lawyers in Hollywood, FL

 Workplace accidents can lead to spinal cord injuries, particularly in the construction industry.
 Workers may suffer debilitating injuries to the spine when they fall from scaffolding or ladders, or when they are injured by equipment.

-Spinal cord injuries are classified according to severity and the location of the injury, as described by the Mayo Clinic.
+Spinal cord injuries are classified according to the severity and the location of the injury, as described by the Mayo Clinic.
 An injury can be complete or incomplete.
 When all or almost all sensation and motor function are lost below the level of the injury, it is complete.
 If there is some remaining sensory perception and mobility, the injury is incomplete, and there are varying degrees of incomplete spinal cord injuries.

 The location of the injury determines how much of the body and what functions are affected.